Pudge Heffelfinger: First professional football player

-Although the payment for Heffelfinger's play was not published or admitted at the time, his presence set off quite a controversy as Pittsburgh A.C. protested the presence of the Chicago Athletic Association players in their line-up.
+Although the payment for Heffelfinger's play was not published or admitted at the time, his presence set off quite a controversy as the Pittsburgh A.C. protested the presence of the Chicago Athletic Association players in their line-up.
 Allegheny retaliated with the fact that Pittsburgh had imported players as well.
 The game ended in a 4–0 Allegheny win.
 Heffelfinger scored the game's only touchdown on a recovered fumble.
 A touchdown was only worth four points at the time.